 Learn from my mistake.

 This soup is crazy delicious.
-It starts with crispy pancetta and then softened onions, fennel and garlic add a sweet deep flavor.
-The process of adding the tomato paste and cooking it until it is dark, adds a richness to the broth you can’t get otherwise.
+It starts with crispy pancetta and layers in onions, fennel and garlic for a sweet, deep flavor.
+The process of adding the tomato paste and cooking it until it is dark adds a richness to the broth cannot be achieved otherwise.
 By steeping the shrimp shells in the seafood stock (or making your own stock if you are so inclined) another layer of flavor is developed.

-- 6-8 ounces crumbled pancetta
+- 6-8 oz. crumbled pancetta

-- 1 cup finely diced fennel bulb
+- 1 cup fennel bulb, finely diced

-- 1 cup finely diced onion
+- 1 cup onion, finely diced

 - 4 garlic cloves, smashed and roughly diced